vqoph/github-issues-to-dapulse-pulses/readme.md

-# Github copy issue from github to pulses in dapulse
+# Copy issue from github to pulses in dapulse

  - Fetch issues from a selected github repo
  - Fetch pulse from selected dapulse board